MarcosBL/DimSim/README.md

 ## Initial Plans

-Initial plans are to refactor the code base and annotate as many functions as possible.
-Documentation was very poor in the original product the plan is to try and clean it as we go as well.
+* Annotate as many functions as possible.
+* Update Documentation as it was very poor in the original product.
+* Remove dependency on rpmbuild and Centos oriented build sequences
+* Split modules into logical folder structures
+* Refactor the code base
+* Update libraries
+* Update build scripts

 ## Dependencies